Understanding Giving Groups and Campaigns: A Guide

 • Support multiple charities: Giving Groups allow you to support up to five Canadian registered charities or qualified donees at a time from a single fundraiser.
 You can change charities at any time if you need to support more.

 • Charity-focused: All funds raised go directly to Canadian registered charities or qualified donees.
-No funds can be withdrawn for personal use or transferred to private accounts.
+Funds can only be used for charitable purposes.

 Some key features of Giving Groups: